Penguins of Antarctica! 7 Playful Types to Chill With

 But unlike other penguin species, where the stronger chick wins out when feeding, Chinstrap parents treat both chicks that hatch equally.

-Sadly, Chinstraps are suffering the same fate as many other penguins – they’re declining in great numbers.
+Sadly, Chinstraps are suffering the same fate as many of their penguin cousins – their numbers are plummeting.

-A 2020 scientific expedition to Elephant Island (on the outskirts of the South Shetland Islands) found that Chinstrap penguin numbers have dropped by 50% and more in the past half century.
+A 2020 scientific expedition to Elephant Island (on the outskirts of the South Shetland Islands) found that populations of Chinstrap penguins – once among the most abundant Antarctic penguins – have dropped by 50% and more in the past half century.

 Photographing Chinstrap penguins in Antarctica